Topics in Probability, Parametric Estimation and Stochastic Calculus: Brownian motion, It o calculus, and some of their applications

 \subsection{The Gaussian concentration inequality (again)}

-We start by providing here an elegant proof of the optimal version of the Gaussian concentration inequality (\ref{gauss:conc:ineq}) which is attributed to B. Maurey in \cite[Chapter 2]{pisier2006probabilistic} and relies on the full power of It\^o's Stochastic Calculus developed in the previous section.
+We start by providing here an elegant proof of the optimal version of the Gaussian concentration inequality (\ref{gauss:conc:ineq}) which is attributed to B. Maurey in \cite[Chapter 2]{pisier2006probabilistic} and relies on the full power of It\^o calculus developed in the previous section.

 For $0\leq t\leq 1$ we consider the ``reversed'' heat semigroup $P_t=e^{\frac{1}{2}(1-t)\Delta}$, so that for any (smooth and Lipschitz) $F:\mathbb R^k\to\mathbb R$ there holds